vaadin/vaadin-mcp/README.md

 ## How It Works

 1. The ingestion pipeline processes Vaadin documentation and stores it in a Pinecone vector database
-2. The REST server provides an HTTP API to search the Pinecone database
+2. The REST server provides an HTTP API to search the Pinecone database and generate AI answers
 3. The MCP server forwards search requests to the REST server and formats the results
 4. IDE assistants and tools can query the MCP server to get contextual Vaadin documentation